JeroldGomez/e-commerce-website-optimization-analysis/README.md

 **Network Protocol Column**

-The *network_protocol* column had leading and trailing whitespaces in some values.
+The *network_protocol* column had trailing whitespaces in some values.
 Additionally, the values were not standardized.

 ``` r
 [1] "Column: network_protocol"